MaastrichtU-IDS/build-a-kg-example/README.md

   restaurants:
     sources:
       - ['dataworld-restaurants.csv~csv']
+    # We define the subject and graph of this mapping
     s: ken:restaurant/$(Restaurant ID)
     g: ken:graph/restaurants
+    # Then we define the predicate/objects for this subject
+    # aka. the properties/values for this entity
     po:
       - [a, schema:Restaurant]
       - [rdfs:label, $(Restaurant Name)]
-      # Link to cuisine here by creating the same URI:
+      # We link to cuisine here by creating the same URI (identifier):
       - [schema:servesCuisine, ken:cuisine/$(Cuisines)~iri]
       - [schema:location, $(country name)]
       - [schema:address, $(Address)]